 Shining a Light on British Design

-A lamp, is a lamp, is a lamp unless of course it is an Anglepoise.
+A lamp, is a lamp, is a lamp unless of course it is an Anglepoise lamp.
 A modern miracle of balance and elegance.
 One-part industrial, one-part art deco.
-The lamp that has illuminated authors, artists and students’ desks for over 80 years as they beavered deep into the night on a best seller or a master’s thesis.
+Authors, artists and students’ have had their desks illuminated for over 80 years by this classic British design.
+Whilst they beavered deep into the night on a best seller or a master’s thesis.

 The story is one of serendipity.
-George Carwardine was an engineer that specialized in designing vehicle suspensions.
-He was fanatical about springs and suspensions and even on his days off would tinker and potter around his workshop experimenting with springs.
+George Carwardine was an engineer that specialised in designing vehicle suspensions.
+He was fanatical about springs and suspensions.
+Even on his days off would tinker and potter around his workshop experimenting with springs.
 One day he created a spring (helical spring) that not only bent in all directions but would remain strong when straight.
-He persevered with his new found spring and realized it would make a wonderful lamp.
-He made a heavy base so the lamp wouldn’t topple and then created a shade to concentrate the beam onto the subject at hand.
+He persevered with his new found spring and realised it would make a wonderful lamp.
+He made a heavy base so the lamp wouldn’t topple.
+And then created a shade to concentrate the beam onto the subject at hand.
 The arm was roughly based on the autonomy of the human arm.
-The shoulder being the base, the movable middle the elbow and the lamp attachment the wrist.
+The shoulder being the base.
+The movable middle the elbow.
+And the lamp attachment the wrist.

 At first Cawardine thought that it would be used in the industrial workspace and developed the first batch himself in Bath, Somerset.
 He applied for a patent of his ‘Task Lamp’ but his ‘Equipoise’ name was rejected as it was already a word.
 He came back with the 'Anglepoise' and a British design icon was born.
 It was also later known as the ‘Blackout lamp’ and was advertised as such during WWII as the lamp could be tilted downwards and its light focused on single point.